stuyspec/stuyspec.com/README.md

 ## Webstorm
 1. Get a free student license at [JetBrains](https://www.jetbrains.com/student/)
 2. Download and install WebStorm, JetBrains' JavaScript IDE.
-3. Use [this guide](https://medium.com/@jm90mm/adding-prettier-to-webstorm-a218eeec04d2) to add [Prettier](https://github.com/prettier/prettier) to WebStorm.
+3. We need to add [Prettier](https://github.com/prettier/prettier) to Webstorm to make sure all developers have a uniform coding style.
+Before you proceed with this step, make sure that when adding the parameters of Prettier into WebStorm, do NOT use the parameter `--single-quote`.
+Use [this guide](https://medium.com/@jm90mm/adding-prettier-to-webstorm-a218eeec04d2) to add Prettier to Webstorm.